Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Formation of non-hierarchical triples via binary-binary scattering in globular clusters

+Figure \ref{fig:fourtothree} shows the distribution of semi-major axis and eccentricity for the inner and outer binaries of triples formed from BHB-BHB scatterings.
+It is apparent that the inner and outer semi-major axes' distributions depend on the cluster velocity dispersion, that favour the formation of triples with tighter inner binaries for higher velocity dispersion cluster $\sigma_c$ as shown in the bottom row panels of the two plots in the figure.
+In particular, the inner and outer binaries are in the range $(5-3000)\au$.
+Also, the overlap between inner and outer binary semi-major axis values implies the potential formation of triples whose evolution is chaotic.
+It is worth noting that triples formed in this way are equally distributed between prograde (inclination $\cos(i)>0$) and retrograde ($\cos(i)<0$) configurations, as shown in Figure \ref{fig:incli4}.
+As we discuss in the following sections, the relative orbital direction plays a critical role in determining the fate of the inner binary.

-The evolutionary differences between the initially prograde and retrograde cases could be related to the different level of stability in the two configurations.
-A triple system is stable if the semi-major axis of the inner binary remains constant secularly, while for unstable systems the chaotic nature of the system leads to energy transfer between the components. \citet{mardling01} determined a stability criterion through Newtonian $N$-body simulations, defined as (see also \cite{antonini14b})
+A triple system is stable if the semi-major axis of the inner binary remains constant secularly, while for unstable systems the chaotic nature of the system leads to energy transfer between the components. \citet{mardling01} determined a stability criterion through Newtonian $N$-body simulations, defined as \citep[see also][]{antonini14b,toonen16}